seppzer0/nDVWA/README.md

 # nDVWA — a nginx-served DVWA

-nDVWA is a compact Dockerized solution for deploying DVWA with nginx.<br>
+nDVWA is a compact Dockerized solution for deploying DVWA with nginx.

 Everything is kept in a single container: nginx is pulled as a base image, and DVWA is downloaded directly from it's official git repository.

-Additionally, this application offers a few extra SSH configurations between the Docker container and it's host machine.<br>
+Additionally, this application offers a few extra SSH configurations between the Docker container and it's host machine.

-The SSH connection is established using internal Docker network (which is evident by `docker0` interface and `172.17.0.1` default host address usage in the codebase).<br>
+The SSH connection with port knocking protection is established using internal Docker network (which is evident by `docker0` interface and `172.17.0.1` default host address usage in the codebase).
 You can opt-out of these configurations via a prompt when starting up the container.

 This app was a part of an academic study and had a DoD (Definition-of-Done).
 The details are presented below.